 Whether you’re experienced with cars or just new to them, there are different ways that you can master measuring shock size.
 Here are the simplest ways to help get the exact length of the toolbox shocks.

-Here you can either use a rolling meter or anything else that will let you measure the shock length.
-Hold the roll in the center of one eyelet and drag the roll to the center of another eyelet.
+In this first method, you can use a rolling meter or anything else to measure the shock length.
+Hold the roll in the centre of one eyelet and drag the roll to the centre of another eyelet.

 2. Measure the stroke of the shock:

 Depending on your shock type, you would need to use different ways to get the stroke measurements.
 Here are the specific ways for different shocks.